Do you have sore heels? If heel pain is interfering with how you move, how you feel and how you live, then it’s time to

-Plantar fasciitis and the heel pain associated with it, can last on and off for months and years if it is not properly managed and allowed to heal.
-This is because we continue to use it during each step, so it never gets a real rest – unlike when you have your arm in a cast or sling.
-We know how restrictive and limiting having a cast or moon boot is to your life and work can be, so our heel spur treatment of plantar fasciitis does not involve these measures, unless necessary like in a plantar fascial tear or rupture.
+Plantar fasciitis and the associated heel pain can last on and off for months and years if it is not well managed and allowed to heal.
+This is as you engage your plantar fascia with each step, so it never gets a real rest – unlike when you have your arm immobilised in a cast or sling.
+We know how restrictive and limiting having a cast or moon boot is to your life and work, so our treatment of plantar fasciitis does not involve these measures, unless absolutely necessary like in a plantar fascia tear or rupture.